 The Caffeine Chronicles: Over Under Coffee, Soho (CLOSED)

-UPDATE (March 2019): This location of Over Under is now permanently closed, although you can still visit them in Earls Court and West Brompton.
+UPDATE (March 2019): This location of Over Under is now permanently closed, although you can still visit them in Earl's Court and Wandsworth.

 Since talking to the good folks of Assembly Coffee at the London Coffee Festival in the spring, Over Under Coffee in Earl's Court has been on my coffee to-do list.
-I knew it would take me some time to find an opportunity to go that far west, however, and so it was fortunate that Over Under opened a second, more central location instead.
-I have often used Ham Yard as a cut-through between Great Windmill and Denman Streets just north of Piccadilly Circus, and as a over Over Under II, I now have an excuse to linger there instead of rushing through.
+I knew it would take me some time to find an opportunity to go that far west, so it was fortunate that Over Under opened a second, more central location instead.
+I've often used Ham Yard as a cut-through between Great Windmill and Denman Streets near Piccadilly Circus, and thanks to Over Under II, I now have an excuse to linger there instead of rushing through.

 The Soho Over Under opened a few weeks ago while I was out of the country and it made the perfect pit-stop during my West End Christmas shopping on Saturday.
 As well as the Ham Yard Hotel, where I've been for a few meetings and events, there are some lovely shops in sleek, understated Ham Yard.
 Over Under is on the right-hand side as you amble up from Denman Street.